1. General Information

 f.
 References

-• Ensure accuracy, consistency, and completeness
+• Authors are required to ensure the accuracy, consistency, and completeness of all references.

 4. Formatting Requirements